nixos89/Master_Thesis/README.md

-# Master_Thesis
+# Master Thesis project in SpringBoot framework
-RESTful web application built in SpringBoot framework for testing RESTful methods for their performances and resource consumption as part of my Master Thesis.
+RESTful web application built in SpringBoot framework for *testing RESTful methods for their performances and resource consumption* as part of my Master Thesis.
+This app uses:
+* Hibernate ORM for data mapping
+* Spring Data JPA for data querying
+* Postgres 11 DB
+* ProjectLombok for reducing boiler-plate code
+* MapStruct for quick bi-directional conversion of DTO and Model classes
+* Liquibase for data migration
+* Micrometer Metrics for exposing needed metrics

 ## How to launch app